JAMES SWANTON

 Picture

-James's other theatre credits include Ghost Stories for Christmas (seasonal performances of A Christmas Carol, The Chimes and The Haunted Man at London's Charles Dickens Museum), Lucifer in The York Mystery Plays and the title role in Dracula (for which James won Outstanding Performing Artist in the York Culture Awards), West End appearances in The Ghost Train Doesn't Stop Here Anymore (Tristan Bates Theatre) and In the Penal Colony (Arts Theatre), and Dippermouth productions Frankenstein's Creature (Theatre503) and Scrooge & Marley (Waterloo East Theatre).
+On stage, James has been closely associated with Dickens.
+His one-man play Sikes & Nancy ran at the West End's Trafalgar Studios, whilst his seasonal performances of A Christmas Carol, The Haunted Man and The Signal-Man & The Trial for Murder have become an annual staple at London's Charles Dickens Museum.
+James's other theatre credits include Victor Carroon in the 70th anniversary production of The Quatermass Experiment (Alexandra Palace), Lucifer in The York Mystery Plays and the title role in Dracula (which together won him Outstanding Performing Artist in the York Culture Awards), West End appearances in The Ghost Train Doesn't Stop Here Anymore (Tristan Bates Theatre) and In the Penal Colony (Arts Theatre), and Dippermouth productions Frankenstein's Creature (Theatre503) and Scrooge & Marley (Waterloo East Theatre).

 • Home